nancy77zion/nancy77zion/README.md

  <br>

- I'm Eberechi Nwankudu, Backend intern with a fervent interest in software development, database management, and API design.
+ I'm Eberechi Nwankudu,Backend intern with a fervent interest in software development, database management, and API design.
 Actively refining backend expertise while actively seeking opportunities to contribute to open-source projects.
 Committed to continuous learning and enthusiastic collaboration in tackling intricate challenges and crafting scalable solutions. 💻.

  - :seedling: I’m currently learning about Node.js, .Net,  SQL and other programming languages (needed).
  - - 🤔 I’m currently open for an Internship or a new job opportunity.